 - Anticipated objections during the sales process

-- Marketing message that speaks directly to this persona
+- A marketing message that speaks directly to this persona

-Killer reasons why you need to create buyer persona
+Killer reasons why you need to create a buyer persona

 Till now, we learned how to create a buyer persona for your business.
 Let us understand why it is imperative for your business: